zenangst/Spots/README.md

 ## Key features

-- JSON based views that could be served up by your backend
+- JSON based views that could be served up by your backend.
-- Supports displaying multiple collection and table views in the same container
+- Supports displaying multiple collection and table views in the same container.
-- Features both infinity scrolling and pull to refresh, all you have to do is to setup delegates that conforms to the public protocols on `SpotsController`
+- Features both infinity scrolling and pull to refresh, all you have to do is to setup delegates that conforms to the public protocols on `SpotsController`.
 - No need to implement your own data source, every `Spotable` object has their own set of `ListItem`’s. which is maintained internally and is there at your disposable if you decide to